 Wondering what are the pros and cons of owning a motorhome before you make a decision of either buying a used camper van, a new one or renting?
 Read on for all the tips and info about pros and cons of campervans.

 Are you the kind of people that the “great outdoors” keeps calling for you?

 It’s something many motor-home owners have heard and experienced, and it is possibly the one reason they purchased these vehicles – to be out there and have flexibility.

 Motorhomes or appropriately called recreational vehicles (RV) are convenient vehicles that allow those who own them a chance to get away from the city and go on a little adventure.
 Its appeal is its ability to have many of the amenities of a portable home.

 And you don’t have to just buy an RV to live in.
 There are many RV lovers who simply use it once a month or in the warmer months, for their vacations or long weekend breaks.

 Still, with the type of advantages a motorhome can offer to the avid outdoor adventurists and campers, there are some drawbacks in owning such vehicle.

 Things like fuel costs, insurance, constant (and expensive) maintenance and other limitations can easily take the fun out of owning, or even traveling and camping, in these vehicles.

 We know that because we have owned and rented motorhomes several times and have ultimately decided on what is best for us!
 But every case is different.

 So I am here today to show you a little about the pros and cons of RV rental or ownership.
+So, is a motor home worth it?
 Read on for more info.